Educator. Coach. Advocate. Legislator.

-Willie Madrid was raised in Chaparral, New Mexico and has lived here 47 years.
+Willie Madrid is honored to represent District 53 in the New Mexico House and to fight for the priorities of our community.
+He was raised in Chaparral, New Mexico and has lived here 47 years.
 His family was among the first to migrate to the community and only the third Hispanic family.
 Willie grew up in a close-knit, bilingual family.
 He learned early on that he had a duty to help others.
 Today he has four beautiful adult children – Rhian, Michael, Alyssa, and Briana – and lives in Chaparral.

 Willie has been an instructional assistant for the Gadsden Independent Public School District for 13 years, teaching Alternative Skills classes.
 He teaches at the same school that he once attended.
 Willie has helped thousands of students realize their potential.
 He has seen firsthand that education transforms lives.

 Outside the classroom, Willie has spent his evenings and weekends on the football field.
 Coach Madrid instills a love for the game and a love for the team in his players.
 He has coached and managed local teams for 27 years, from Chaparral Middle School Knights to the Chaparral High School Lobos.
 He’s proud of his teams’ 7 championships.

 Willie has been the voice for the voiceless.
 He’s fighting for you.
 “Our people have been ignored and disconnected for too long.
 Together we will change that, ” he says.
 Throughout his decades of coaching and teaching, Willie has always been connected to the people.
 They’ve always been able to talk to him.
 Day or night.
 At school or on the street.
 He has the strength to take on their burdens and fight to make them right.
 Our community is being heard in the state House and Willie will never stop making sure your concerns and your priorities are listened to.

 "You have to remember who you serve."